Sainte Genevieve County Trustee Deed Under Sale (Foreclosure) Form

 Are these forms guaranteed to be recordable in Sainte Genevieve County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Sainte Genevieve County that you need to transfer you would only need to order our forms once for all of your properties in Sainte Genevieve County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Sainte Genevieve County you only need to order once.

 A trustee's deed under sale, also known as a trustee's deed and bill of sale under foreclosure, is a document used to convey real property to the highest bidder at a trustee's sale.
 A trustee's sale is part of the non-judicial foreclosure process, initiated when a borrower defaults on the terms of the security instrument (deed of trust), and the lender instructs the trustee to commence with foreclosing.